amitshekhariitbhu/android-interview-questions/README.md

 * How to reduce battery usage in an android application?
 [MindOrks](https://blog.mindorks.com/battery-optimization-for-android-apps-f4ef6170ff70)

 * What is Doze?
 What about App Standby?
+[Developer Android](https://developer.android.com/training/monitoring-device-state/doze-standby)

 * What is `overdraw`?
 [Developer Android](https://developer.android.com/topic/performance/rendering/overdraw.html)